-Iowa State University is committed to recruiting and retaining a top quality faculty and staff.
+Iowa State University is committed to recruiting and retaining the highest quality faculty and staff.
 We also recognize that our faculty and staff seek to combine a stimulating academic career with a satisfying personal life.
 The Office of the Senior Vice President and Provost, in collaboration with colleges and departments, is dedicated to working with our new faculty and senior-level administrators to assist in their transition to the Ames area.
-Our Dual Career Programs serves as a focal point for efforts to find career options for the partners of new faculty and senior-level administrators.
+Our Dual Career Resources help identify career options for the partners of new faculty and senior-level administrators.

-Partners and spouses of faculty members and senior-level administrators who are being recruited
+Partners and spouses of new tenure-eligible faculty members and senior-level administrators

-Assistance in exploring faculty employment opportunities on campus that require partial funding from the Senior Vice President and Provost.
+Assistance in exploring faculty employment opportunities on campus which require partial funding from the Senior Vice President and Provost.
 These requests are evaluated on a case-by-case basis.

 Identify what he/she does best and most enjoys doing